ericblam/competition-scraper/README.md

 ======================
 This system is meant to gather data from websites such as O2CM about ballroom competitions for analyses of results and placements.

-Due to restrictions with urllib, this project uses python3

 Make sure that you have the following packages installed:

 * postgresql
 * python-tidylib

-Make sure that you have the following python installed:
+Make sure that you have the following python packages installed:

 * bs4
 * pygresql
 * urllib3

-To use o2cmScraper.py to scrape all competitions O2CM has:

-    $ python3 o2cmScraper.py

-To use o2cmScraper.py to scrape specific competitions:

-    $ python3 o2cmScraper.py compId1 compId2 ...

-For more help using o2cmScraper.py:
+The repository is broken up into several packages:

+* .
+  * crawler.py
+    * Script that creates threads that run the webparsing framework
+* db
+  * Accessors and objects for competition database objects
+* test
+  * unittest package for testing code in the repository
+* util
+* webparser
+  * single-page parsers, and other webparsing framework code

+To run the crawler, you simply would need to run:

-    $ python3 o2cmScraper.py --help
+    $ python3 crawler.py --numWorkers <number-of-threads> --configFile <config-file-path> http://results.o2cm.com

-Additionally, competitionResults.py can be used to navigate the data or calculate [YCN](http://ballroom.mit.edu/index.php/ycn-proficiency-points/) points for an individual.